alper/alpernl/content/posts/week-307/index.md

 I did bang out a [Re:publica](http://re-publica.de/) submission, kick started a hackathon (there's [a separate post on that](/dingen/2013/02/swhack-berlin/)) and started [a neighborhood initiative](https://twitter.com/silikotti).

 [![Pilgrimage](http://farm9.staticflickr.com/8373/8437009927_414795c192.jpg)](http://www.flickr.com/photos/alper/8437009927/ "Pilgrimage by illustir, on Flickr")

+[^1]: I could have done the same distance quicker by public transportation and even a well-trained runner may have beat the S Class Mercedes.